Legedu Naanee

-Legedu A. Naanee (pronounced LEG-a-doo Nah-NAY, born September 16, 1983) is a former American football wide receiver.
-He was drafted by the San Diego Chargers in the fifth round of the 2007 NFL Draft.
-He played college football for the Boise State University Broncos.
-Naanee has also played for the Carolina Panthers and the Miami Dolphins.
+Legedu A. Naanee (pronounced LEG-a-doo Nah-NAY, born September 16, 1983) is an American former professional football wide receiver.
+He played college football for the Boise State Broncos and was selected by the San Diego Chargers of the National Football League (NFL) in the fifth round of the 2007 NFL draft.
+Naanee also played for the Carolina Panthers and the Miami Dolphins.

-Early years
+Early life

 Naanee attended Franklin High School in Portland, Oregon and was a student and a letterman in football, basketball, and baseball.
 In football, he was a four-year starter earning awards at quarterback and defensive back.
 In basketball, he won All-League honors as a junior.

 College career

 Although Naanee received scholarship offers from many Pac-10 and Big 12 schools, such as Oregon and Oregon State, Naanee chose to play college football at Boise State University because they were the only major program to offer him a chance to play quarterback, a position he cherished and played in high school.
 After Jared Zabransky won the starting job in 2004, Naanee realized that if he wanted to play, it had to be at another position.

 Naanee filled in at receiver and although the transition and failure at quarterback was difficult, he said being able to "feel like you were part of things and contributing, that went out the window".
 He remarked, "maybe it was something that was meant to be, for me to go through something like that and then to switch."